SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 to use, you only need to type a vertical bar "|".

 Every program should obey this rule, at least morally.
-Monolithic programs doing many things normally do nothing well, although when they run error free they can do a super complex thing pretty well.
+Monolithic programs doing many things normally do nothing well as a guarantee, although when they run error free they can do a super complex thing pretty well.
 This is almost what current neural net AI models are doing.
 They by-pass the *nix philosophy and brute-force their way to barrage the CPU and GPU of the server machines (or your laptop) with instructions that carry out massive statistical analysis.

 There is no "thinking" or sentience involved here, it is not the same as human perception.
 The AI language models, speech and image recognition programs are not